Shop Now: On-Store Troubleshooting

 OVERVIEW

-This Shop Now: On-Store troubleshooting guide will help you triage common issues that occur when a) setting up On-Store for the first time or b) monitoring active On-Store during a release.
+This Shop Now: On-Store troubleshooting guide will help merchants triage common issues that occur when a) setting up On-Store for the first time or b) monitoring active On-Store during a release.
+"SDK" refers to the software development kit for this version of On-Store.

-Tip: We highly recommend having a developer or engineer present for these customizations.
+Tip: Loop highly recommends having a developer or engineer present for these customizations.

 In this article:

-There are three common scenarios that can lead customers to their typical Shopify checkout instead of the Loop On-Store checkout.
-Review the scenarios below to troubleshoot any issues you have.
+During the On-Store flow, the checkout button(s) should take shoppers to the Loop On-Store checkout instead of the typical Shopify checkout.
+However, there are three common scenarios that can still lead shoppers to their typical Shopify checkout.
+Review the scenarios below to troubleshoot any issues.

 Note: These descriptions and instructions pertain to the Google Chrome browser.
-However, the steps should be similar in any browser you use.
+However, the steps should be similar in any browser.

-Play the video below, or review the written instructions underneath it, to double-check your attach value(s) and code placement.
+Play the video below, or review the written instructions underneath it, to double-check the attach value(s) and code placement.

-The most common issue is that the “attach” value in your store’s On-Store snippet does not match the ID or Class of your store’s checkout button.
+The most common issue is that the “attach” value in the store’s On-Store snippet does not match the ID or Class of the store’s checkout button.
 To inspect this:

 1. Go to Shopify admin > Sales channels > Online Store.

-2. Find your unpublished theme under the "Theme library" section.
+2. Find the unpublished theme under the "Theme library" section.
 Click the ellipsis button > Preview.

 "Preview" button on an unpublished Shopify theme.

-3. In the store preview, go to where your checkout button lives.
+3. In the store preview, go to where the checkout button lives.
 (For some themes, this is a Cart page.
-If you use a mini or fly-out cart, this can be any page.)
+If using a mini or fly-out cart, this can be any page.)

 Example of a mini or fly-out cart.